 The background of human medical taping (Kinesiology taping) was established in Japan and Korea in the 1970s.
 Currently many medical professionals are using this method in their daily work in clinic or practice all over the world with great results.
 Why not to use this medical taping at horses or other animals?
 All human medical and pharma companies have their own animal health division or work closely with an animal health partner and use their products, slightly adjusted, in different industries.
 Can we use tape on horses and achieve similar effects?
 The answer of many is YES.

-Medical taping on horses is used to assist in the treatment of:
+Medical kinesio taping on horses is used to assist the following.

 - Biomechanical dysfunction – the horse tape provides support or stability without restricting the range of motion.